panmar/median-stream/README.md

 ##Solution 3: min-max heaps

-This is a general solution that does not assume anything about input integers.
-It uses two heaps to track the current median - a max-heap and a min-heap, so that at any point in the algorithm all stored integers in the max-heap are smaller or equal to all stored integers in the min-heap.
-Moreover at the end of a main solution loop both heaps differs in size by one at the most.
+This is a solution that uses two heaps to track the current median - a maxheap and a minheap - so that at any point in the algorithm all stored integers in the maxheap are smaller or equal to all stored integers in the minheap.
+Moreover, at the end of a main solution loop both heaps differs in size by one at the most.
 Therefore, finding the median takes **O(1)** times - it is in the root of one or both heaps.
 Inserting the next number into this structure takes **O(lgN)** time, where N is the number of already processed numbers.
 Memory requirements is also **O(N)**.
 Overall time complexity after **N** numbers is **O(NlgN)**.

 ##Results##